-Teaching money smarts to your kids
+Teaching money smarts to your kids.

-Daily life can be your classroom when you are teaching your children about money.
-No matter how old they are, kids can benefit from better understanding how money and budgets work.
-And in today’s savings-conscious economy, these lessons are more important than ever.
+It’s up to you to teach your kids how to manage money.
+No matter how old they are, kids can always benefit from a better understanding of how money and budgets work.
+And in today’s challenging economy, these lessons are more important than ever.

-Let’s start with a trip to the gas station.
-With the high price of gas, this is the perfect opportunity to talk to your kids about how you might save a few dollars.
-For example, use self service rather than full or show them how to find a service station with slightly cheaper gas, showing them where the prices are posted.
+Given high gas prices, this may be the perfect opportunity to talk to your kids about how you might save a few dollars.
+For example, use self-service rather than full or show them how to find a service station with slightly cheaper gas, showing them where the prices are posted.
 Those pennies add up.
-And if you prefer full service, explain why, such as the extras you might get along with it, such as an oil check.
+If you prefer full service, explain why, such as the extras you might get along with it, such as an oil check or a window wash.
 Also, some gas stations charge less if you pay with cash rather than with a credit card.
-Discuss with your children why it costs a business more when customers use credit cards.
+Explain why it costs a business more when customers use credit cards.